dennisnordberg/julia-school/content/julia/dataframes.md

 First, we need to tell Julia we want to use the DataFrames package we just installed.

-We do that by entering the line below---make sure to press return/Enter at the end:
+We do that by inputting the line below:

 `using DataFrames`

-Next, we can enter the lines below (again, pressing return/Enter at the end).
+Next, we can input the lines below.
 This will create our NASA inventory dataframe.

 ### Code for playing along